yml/sandbox/concurrency/README.md

     fib_server(('', 25000))
 ```

-The GO version requires a bit more typing and type ceremonies but the structure is very similar.
+The Go version requires a bit more typing and type ceremonies but the structure is very similar.

 ```
 @syntax:go